-- Adult modelling, questioning and conversation. - Adults thinking out loud to solve problems, modelling complete sentences, and accurate grammar. - Carpet sessions and assemblies for attentive listening. - Daily story time and re-reading of texts. - Quality, vocabulary rich, fiction and non-fiction texts used for taught sessions and story times. - Daily nursery rhymes and songs to develop vocabulary. - Nursery 'News time' using home/school communication books to encourage children to speak about their weekend. - All children in Nursery and Reception screened using WELLCOMM assessment on entry and individuals identified for intervention/support groups. - Observed interaction between peers and remodelling of sentences to support. - Scaffolded play. - Adults narrating children's actions. - Use of 'talk partners' to encourage sharing ideas leading into small group/whole class discussions. - Open ended questioning from staff to encourage elaboration and conversation. - Drama techniques such as hot-seating to encourage asking questions. - Visitors into school and visits out of school to encourage children to ask questions, learn new vocabulary in context and listen in different situations.
+- Adult modelling, questioning and conversation. - Adults thinking out loud to solve problems, modelling complete sentences, and accurate grammar. - Carpet sessions and assemblies for attentive listening. - Daily story time and re-reading of texts. - Quality, vocabulary rich, fiction and non-fiction texts used for taught sessions and story times. - Tales Toolkit and Drawing Club used to develop storytelling. - Daily nursery rhymes and songs to develop vocabulary. - Nursery 'News time' using home/school communication books to encourage children to speak about their weekend. - All children in Nursery are screened using WELLCOMM assessment on entry and individuals identified for intervention/support groups.
+Reception children are screened using 'Language Links'. - Observed interaction between peers and remodelling of sentences to support. - Scaffolded play. - Adults narrating children's actions. - Use of 'talk partners' to encourage sharing ideas leading into small group/whole class discussions. - Open ended questioning from staff to encourage elaboration and conversation. - Drama techniques such as hot-seating to encourage asking questions. - Visitors into school and visits out of school to encourage children to ask questions, learn new vocabulary in context and listen in different situations.